 7. Not being mobile friendly

-Since mobile traffic will account for 68% of all of the internet’s traffic in 2016, Google is giving preference to sites that are mobile friendly.
+Since mobile traffic formed 63% of all of the internet’s traffic in 2018, Google is giving preference to sites that are mobile friendly.

 Not sure if your store is mobile friendly?
 Use Google’s Mobile Friendly Check tool.